 - Moe, Terry.
-"The Politics of Bureaucratic Structure" in Kernell (Section 8.1) [10 pages] - Kollman 7.2: McCubbins, Matthew and Thomas Schwartz.
+"The Politics of Bureaucratic Structure," in Kernell (Section 8.1) [5 pages] Focus on pages 205 210 - Kollman 7.2: McCubbins, Matthew and Thomas Schwartz.
 "Congressional Oversight Overlooked: Police Patrols versus Fire Alarms."
 [15 pages] - Kollman 11.1: Gilens, Martin.
 "Affluence and Influence: Economic Inequality and Political Power in America."
 [8 pages] - Sides, John.
 "A new experiment shows how money buys access to Congress."
-The Monkey Cage [4 pages]

-- o Kollman 7.3: Carpenter, Daniel.
+The Monkey Cage [4 pages] - Suggested Readings: - Kollman 7.3: Carpenter, Daniel.
 "The Forging of Bureaucratic Autonomy: Reputations, Networks, and Policy Innovation in Executive Agencies, 1862-1928." - Hall, Richard and Frank Wayman.
 "Moneyed Interests and the Mobilization of Bias in Congressional Committees."
 The American Political Science Review.
 1990. - o Lewis, David.
-"The Politics of Presidential Appointments" in Kernell (Section 8.2) - o Kollman 11.2: Kollman, Ken: "Outside Lobbying: Public Opinion and Interest Group Strategies"

-- What are the principle problems interest groups face when trying to structure the bureaucracy?
+"The Politics of Presidential Appointments" in Kernell (Section 8.2) - o Kollman 11.2: Kollman, Ken: "Outside Lobbying: Public Opinion and Interest Group Strategies" - Questions to consider while reading: - What are the principle problems interest groups face when trying to structure the bureaucracy?
 [Moe] - What is the difference between "police patrol" and "fire alarm" oversight?
 [McCubbins and Schwartz] - How well does the common citizen appear to be represented by interest groups or have access to their Member of Congress?
-[Gilens, Sides] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 8 (Focus on p.
+[Gilens, Sides] - ♦ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 8 (Focus on p.
 338 353) - Chapter 13 (Focus on p.
 529 543)